arrenree/KDB-Problem-Sets/README.md

 0.25
 ```

-[func] 3. execute g with arguments a and b, store this to c
+[func 7.3] execute g with arguments a and b, store this to c

 ```q
 c: g[a;b]

 ```

-[func] 4. create dyadic function f1 indicating whether the product of 2 numbers is greater than sum
+[func 7.4] create dyadic function f1 indicating whether the product of 2 numbers is greater than sum

 ```q
 / dyadic means 2 arguments